cloudwalk/brlc-capybara-finance/test/__snapshots__humans__/LendingMarket.base.test.md

 </details>

-## Single-installment loan with the zero primary rate and some penalty rate that is fully repaid at the due date but has a partial repayment and a discount at the beginning
+## Single-installment loan with the zero primary rate and some penalty rate that is fully repaid at the due date but has a partial repayment and a discount at one day since start

 | Idx | Caller | Contract | Name | Args |
 | --- | ------ | -------- | ---- | ---- |